-The Babcock Street Community Redevelopment Agency is composed of City Council members, who make decisions on which programs and projects to fund, based on the adopted CRA plan.
-To review projects and programs and make recommendations, the Redevelopment Agency has appointed members to the Babcock Street CRA Advisory Committee.
+The Babcock Street Community Redevelopment Agency Board is composed of City Council members, who make decisions on which programs and projects to fund, based on the adopted CRA plan.
+To review projects and programs and make recommendations, the Redevelopment Agency Board has appointed members to the Babcock Street CRA Advisory Committee.
 Members of this Advisory Committee help prioritize public improvement projects.

 The Melbourne City Council serves as the Community Redevelopment Agency for all three Community Redevelopment Agencies; therefore, the meeting schedule for the Community Redevelopment Agencies mirrors the City Council meeting schedule.
 Business pertaining to the Community Redevelopment Agencies may not appear on every City Council agenda.